krh5058/aar17_XXXX/ReadMe.txt

 Precision testing
 >> xxxx('precision')

+General details --

-- Data from the standard call will output to the ./out/ folder as out1 and out2 csv's.  "out1" is the trial breakdown.  "out2" contains the "Stop" trial accuracy information.
+- Data from the standard call will output to the ./out/ folder as an "out1" csv.  "out1" consists of a trial breakdown.
-- Precision testing will not output any data, but will display warnings afterwards detailing which criteria was not met during presentation testing.
+- Precision testing will not output any data, but will display timing details.
+	First column: time stamp one refresh frame prior to display.
+	Second column: time stamp of refresh display.
+	Third column: empty RT matrix.
+	Fourth column: fixation onset
+	Fifth column: trial offset (after random fixation duration)

 Primary script detail --